cloud-gov/cg-site/content/docs/compliance/incident-plans.md

 Along the same lines as the contingency plan, you can build a brief security incident response plan that focuses on communications for your application.

-For example, consider writing down who you need to notify at your agency if you have a security incident in your application, and write down which role on your team is responsible for [notifying cloud.gov of the incident and asking cloud.gov for support](/help/).
+For example, consider writing down who you need to notify at your agency if you have a security incident in your application, as well as which role on your team is responsible for [notifying cloud.gov of the incident and asking cloud.gov for support](/help/).
 If your agency doesn’t provide a template, NIST provides templates, and feel free to adapt the [cloud.gov incident response plan](/docs/ops/security-ir/).

 Example scenarios for your security incident response plan test/exercise: